JaredTRand/CSC440--RoundRobin/README.md

 # CSC440--RoundRobin
-Just some weird program we had to make to emulate a CPU using round robin scheduling
+A program I made for an Operating Systems class to emulate a CPU using round robin scheduling